raspberrypilearning/raspberry-pi-connect/en/step_1.md

 ## Install Raspberry Pi Connect
 --- task ---

-On your Raspberry Pi, open a terminal.
+With your Raspberry Pi connected to a monitor, keyboard and mouse, open a terminal.
 Type in each of the the commands below, one by one, to install the latest version of Raspberry Pi Connect.

 --- code ---
 ---